 - Consider developing an organizational chart of the entire campus.
-It does not have to apply the Minzberg-model although that model is useful and widely used (in Figure 1); but ideally the model would depict all divisions at the macro level so that it is clear (a) they exist and (b) how the divisions and units are connected. - Consider depicting education as function and customers as a reminder to employees and community - Consider distributing to all employees to reinforce how all work is ultimately interconnected - Consider using the graphic in onboarding
+It does not have to apply the Mintzberg-model although that model is useful and widely used (in Figure 1); but ideally the model would depict all divisions ("branches") at the macro level so that it is clear (a) they exist and (b) how the divisions and units are connected. - Consider depicting the core function (education) and the customers (students) as a reminder to employees and community - Consider distributing to all employees to reinforce how all work is ultimately interconnected - Consider using the graphic in onboarding

-EXTENSION OF MINZBERG IN POEC
+EXTENSION OF MINTZBERG IN POEC